f-droid/fdroid-website/_posts/2018-09-27-twif-23-successful-update-to-stretch.md

 In total, **{{ page.number_of_updated_apps }}** apps were updated this week.
 Here are the highlights:

-* **[ICSdroid](https://f-droid.org/app/at.bitfire.icsdroid)** fetches remote iCalendar files (like your school/university time tables, or events of your favorite sports team) and synchronizes them into local, read-only Android calendars.
+* **[ICSdroid](https://f-droid.org/app/at.bitfire.icsdroid)** fetches remote iCalendar files (like your school/university time tables, or events of your favourite sports team) and synchronizes them into local, read-only Android calendars.
 No other data is transferred; there are no accounts and no logins.
 This update to 1.6 brings better support for large calendars, and various minor improvements.

 * {{ page.major }} **[Music Player GO](https://f-droid.org/app/com.iven.musicplayergo)** had a major update to 3.0.0 and then some, bringing it up to 3.1.1.
 [Changes](https://github.com/enricocid/Music-Player-GO/releases) are unclear.